hashicorp/consul/website/source/docs/agent/options.html.markdown

   The following sub-keys are available:

   * <a name="cleanup_dead_servers"></a><a href="#cleanup_dead_servers">`cleanup_dead_servers`</a> - This controls
-  the automatic removal of dead server nodes whenever a new server is added to the cluster.
+  the automatic removal of dead server nodes periodically and whenever a new server is added to the cluster.
   Defaults to `true`.

   * <a name="last_contact_threshold"></a><a href="#last_contact_threshold">`last_contact_threshold`</a> - Controls
   the maximum amount of time a server can go without contact from the leader before being considered unhealthy.